 - Hint 5: The stamping/book moving mechanism moves in an interesting way as it works.
 Maybe that’s important?

 - Hint 7: Stamp 1 solution image:

 No big clues for finding them, sorry 😉 All I’ll say is that you have to solve all the Journals first as part of unlocking them.
 But so you’re not left out in the cold, here’s a single image from them:

 Great!
 Drop me a line and I’ll reply when I can, if I can.

 I want more Riven stuff!

-I want even more Riven stuff!
+I want more more Riven stuff!

-I still want more Riven stuff!
+I want more more more Riven stuff!

-No. That’s enough for you for now. 😛
+I think that’s enough for you for now. 😛